The Juniata College Athletic Department offers students an opportunity to compete

 In addition, for student social functions at which alcoholic beverages will be permitted, a representative from the sponsoring organization must meet with the Director or Assistant Director of Student Activities at least two weeks prior to the event.
 During this meeting, applicable policies and procedures will be reviewed with the sponsor.

-Lists of all registered student organizations and their contact persons are available on the Campus Life Webpage.
+Lists of all registered student organizations and their contact persons are available here: https://www.juniata.edu/offices/student-engagement-and-campus-activities/clubs-organizations/

-The Community Service Office offers individuals and student organizations the resources necessary to make meaningful connections with members of the local community and beyond.
+The Community Engagement Office offers individuals and student organizations the resources necessary to make meaningful connections with members of the local community and beyond.
 Throughout the year, this office sponsors a diverse set of programs that meet the varying needs and interests of Juniata students.
-Programs include: Make a Difference Day, Martin Luther King Jr. Day of Service, Relay for Life, American Red Cross blood drives, Special Olympics, Daffodil Days, monthly service days, Americorps, Bonner Leaders and domestic/ international service learning trips.
+Programs include: Make a Difference Day, Martin Luther King Jr. Day of Service, Relay for Life, American Red Cross blood drives, Special Olympics, Daffodil Days, monthly service days, Americorps and domestic/ international service learning trips.

-The Community Service Office is staffed by the Director of Community Service & Service Learning and two Juniata Associates and is located on the lower level of Ellis Hall, down the hall from the bookstore.
+The Community Engagement office is staffed by the Director of Community Engagement and two Juniata Associates and is located on the upper level of Ellis Hall, across from Ellis Ballroom.

 Health and Wellness Center